dafny-lang/dafny/docs/DafnyRef/Attributes.md

 define the loop in the method yourself, proving that it implements the function.

-Implementing a function by method to implement recursion can be tricky.
+Using a function by method to implement recursion can be tricky.
 It usually helps to look at the result of the function on two to three iterations, without simplification, and see what should be the first computation.
 For example,